adlanier/securebank-work-sample/CHALLENGE.md

 - **Description**: "Database connections remain open"
 - **Impact**: System resource exhaustion

-## Evaluation Criteria
+## Evaluation Focus (Original Purpose)

-You will be evaluated on:
+This project was designed to evaluate:

-1. **Solution Quality**: Effectiveness and robustness of fixes
+1. Solution quality and robustness
-2. **Documentation**: Clarity and completeness of explanations
+2. Technical documentation clarity
-3. **Prioritization**: Ability to identify and address critical issues first
+3. Prioritization of critical security and reliability issues

-Good luck!
-Remember, the goal is to demonstrate your ability to investigate, solve, and clearly explain technical issues.
+The same criteria continue to be used to assess this project as a long-term engineering work sample.